 The original Kindness Rock Project was founded in 2015 by Megan Murphy, 49, of Cape Cod, Mass., who said she was at a turning point in her life and was walking along the beach in Cape Cod when she found a heart-shaped stone.
+This find along with a trip to India in which many small acts of kindness were witnessed, inspired Megan to begin writing encouraging messages on rocks that she would then drop at the beach for others to find.
 You can visit her site at http://thekindnessrocksproject.com/

 Our kindness rocks are painted with a positive message or image and then hidden around the local area including inside the library on occasion.
 They are placed in plain sight so that they can be spotted easily.

 When you find a rock, we would like for you to post a picture of yourself with the rock to our Facebook group, Sabina Library Rocks, and let us know where the rock was found so we can all enjoy seeing who found the rock and where it traveled.
 Then you should either rehide the rock (in plain sight) for someone else to find or create your own rocks to hide.